MiniXC/typst-projects/thesis/chapters/03_tts.typ

 Seeing #abbr.a[TTS] as a *hierarchical pipeline* breaks the problem into a series of steps and representations, moving from the utterance-level information such as speaker @stanton_speaker_2022 and lexical content, to phone level, frame level (i.e. mel spectrogram or MFCC frames) to sample level.
 The precise levels might differ in their definition and purpose between systems, but generally there is a gradual transformation from lower- to higher-resolution representations, ending in the raw waveform.
 The individual transformations might be accomplished using #abbr.pla[DNN], other learned modules or rule-based systems.

 The second paradigm is the #abbr.a[E2E] approach in which a #abbr.a[DNN] directly predicts the output from the input.
 In many other domains, this approach has lead to consistently better results, however, for the high-resolution, continuous and highly inter-correlated nature of audio signals, this does not necessarily seem to be the case at the time of writing.
 Even the most recent #abbr.a[E2E] systems often use one or two components of the hierarchical approach, most commonly the #emph[vocoder], which converts mel spectrograms or other intermediate representations to raw waveforms @eskimez_e2_2024@chen_vall-e_2024, as well as the #abbr.a[g2p] conversion module @casanova_xtts_2024.
-Thus, TTS architectures exist on a spectrum, blending hierarchical and E2E elements for optimal performance @tan_survey_2021.

-#comic.comic((150mm, 80mm), "Comic spectrum showing hierarchical TTS (step-by-step pipeline) blending into fully E2E TTS (direct text-to-waveform)", purple) <fig_hier_e2e>
+#comic.comic((150mm, 80mm), "hierarchical TTS vs fully E2E TTS", purple) <fig_hier_e2e>

 === #abbr.l[AR] #sym.arrow.l.r #abbr.l[NAR] <03_ar_nar>